 Assessment Description: Formal Exam.
 100%.
 All learning Outcomes.
 Questions based on course notes and the "Energy Plans" given in the textbook "Sustainable energy without the hot air".

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Standard college exam feedback form.
+Assessment Feedback: Standard Faculty exam feedback form.

 Failure Redemption: A supplementary examination will form 100% of the module mark